NASADatanauts/PaleBlueDot/story/story.md

  Scrolling up and down between days preserves the longitude setting.
 This means that if you are viewing the European continent and then navigate to previous days, the application will always select the images closest to the European continent in previous days also.

  But what if there are no close matches?
-For example on the day of the August 21st 2017 solar eclipse, many images were taken of the American continent to capture the event but none of Europe.
+For example on the day of the August 21st 2017 solar eclipse, multiple images were taken of the American continent to capture the event but none of Europe.
 If you are viewing an image of Europe from 22nd August and scroll to 21st of August the application will "jump" to the American continent.
 This is inevitable.
 However, if you continue to 20st of August you will see Europe again.

  This is achieved by making sure that the longitude part of the URL is _not_ updated in case of date changes.
 The longitude number seen in the path is a "goal" longitude.
 Meaning that the image shown by the app is the closest image to that longitude.
-But the opposite is not true: the longitude shown in the path is not necessarily the closest longitude number that the image represents.
+But the opposite is not true: the longitude in the path is not necessarily the longitude number that the image represents.

  Longitudes are only updated by the app in case the user _rotates_ the earth with click and drag or finger swipe left/right.